shazee257/onyx/deployment/terraform/modules/aws/README.md

-# Onyx AWS modules
+# Gen.Ai AWS modules

 ## Overview
-This directory contains Terraform modules to provision the core AWS infrastructure for Onyx:
+This directory contains Terraform modules to provision the core AWS infrastructure for Gen.Ai:

 - `vpc`: Creates a VPC with public/private subnets sized for EKS
 - `eks`: Provisions an Amazon EKS cluster, essential addons (EBS CSI, metrics server, cluster autoscaler), and optional IRSA for S3 access